Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 ## Active Learning Files Folder

-**Comment** This is where all files generated by the package are saved

 The main program will create several files and directories while it trains the model.
 These are required to checkpoint its progress, load-in new labels and save the model in a format that